-Working with Others

-Strengths Challenges

-Cooperative Seek approval, attention

-☐ Charismatic ☐ Stubborn

-☐ Fun and friendly ☐ Easily

-Persuasive sidetracked

-Supportive Question ideas that conflict with values

-Observant Resist structured

-☐ Kindhearted schedules

-Ask questions to gain greater understanding May need time alone to reflect

-Recommendations

-The following recommendations are based on your res sults.
-Consider each and select the ones you think would work best for you.

-abilities and inspire them to live up to their potenti Be considerate of people's time and schedules.
-Wh ole and helping them.
-Use your strengths to encourage and influence the others, identify their ial.
-You can help everyone feel like a vital member of the team.
-In all you prefer to be unhindered by timetables and agendas, that doesn't mean it's OK to arrive late it for projects.
+- A great team player, you thrive on being with people and helping them.
+Use your strengths to encourage and influence the others, identify their abilities and inspire them to live up to their potential.
+You can help everyone feel like a vital member of the team. - Be considerate of people's time and schedules.
+While you prefer to be unhindered by timetables and agendas, that doesn't mean it's OK to arrive late for meetings, miss appointments or be unprepared for projects.
 Live up to your obligations for the group.
-Try not to get distracted, focus on the goal

-Avoid making snap decisions because you feel mis appreciate what you do. understood or unappreciated.
-You tend to lose focus if you feel that your colleagues don't support or

-group's direction or decisions.
-Calmly state your co ngs too personally.
-Try to be open-minded if you feel your principles are being challenged by the incerns and ask for an explanation.
+Try not to get distracted, focus on the goal and complete your tasks on time. - Avoid making snap decisions because you feel misunderstood or unappreciated.
+You tend to lose focus if you feel that your colleagues don't support or appreciate what you do. - Look for mutual understanding and don't take things too personally.
+Try to be open-minded if you feel your principles are being challenged by the group's direction or decisions.
+Calmly state your concerns and ask for an explanation.
 Try to keep your emotions in check.
-Listen to the justification. asons given and to understand why the team wants to do things that way.

-If feeling overwhelmed or unhappy, make time to gare about you will help you quickly return to your get together with friends.
-Conversation, a friendly atmosphere and being surrounded by people who usual positive self.
+Listen to the justification.
+Take some time on your own to think about the reasons given and to understand why the team wants to do things that way. - If feeling overwhelmed or unhappy, make time to get together with friends.
+Conversation, a friendly atmosphere and being surrounded by people who care about you will help you quickly return to your usual positive self.

-idge a situation or feel that you're not being heard or appreciated.
-If you're working from home, It'll help to mend the relationship and you'll feel a lot better about things.